zobar/poang/README.md

 By default, POÄNG will check to see if a newer stable version is available when you start the application.
-If you go into the Preferences or Settings dialog box, you can turn off automatic checking, check manually, or change your preferred release track.
+If you go into the Preferences or Settings dialog box, you can change your preferred release track.
 The release track you choose will determine which update notifications you receive:

 - **stable** _(default):_ These releases have been tested on all supported platforms, and have performed satisfactorily in at least one regulation bout